-How to celebrate
+How to take part

-When is Remembrance Day celebrated in 2022?
+When is Remembrance Day celebrated in 2023?

 Remembrance Day is observed on November 11 each year.